West Worldham: Geography

-West Worldham is located in the eastern central part of Hampshire, in the southeast of England, 2.1 mi southeast of Alton and 5.1 mi by road northwest of Bordon.
+West Worldham is in the eastern central part of Hampshire, in the southeast of England, 2.1 mi southeast of Alton and 5.1 mi by road northwest of Bordon.

 In 1862, West Worldham reportedly had an area of 447 acres.
 The landscape is dominated by farmland and several woods such as Hamble Pits Copse, Wild Duck Copse, Little Wood Copse, Warner's Wood and Pheasant Wood are in the vicinity.
 There are also rich and dry meadows, as well as greensand.
 Beyond some slopes is the junction of Oakhanger Stream with River Wey, while the extreme western end of the Weald is situated nearby.
 Chloritic Marl, characterised as a narrow band at the base of the Chalk Marl, is seen in the lane leading from Alton to West Worldham, and also north-west of Selbourne.

 Blanket Street connects the village to Hartley Mauditt just to the southwest and East Worldham, a mile to the northeast.
 At East Worldham this road meets the B3004 road (Caker's Lane) near The Three Horseshoes.
 The other road leads to the southwest beyond Little Wood Copse and joins the B3006 road (Selbourne Road).
 The nearest railway station is Alton, 2.1 mi northwest of the village.

 Economy

 In 2001 West Worldham had a population of about 50 people, out of 336 people who lived in the Parish of Worldham.
 Most houses in the area date to the pre-20th century; however in recent times numerous farm buildings have been converted to housing and for industrial purposes.
 According to the parish website, there are now "two significant industrial developments within the parish".

 The local economy is based around agriculture, particularly cattle farming.

 Beef cattle, sheep, grain crops, and hops are the main sources of income, Farmers from West Worldham traded in Southampton and Alton throughout its history.

-Most inhabitants are either retired or commute to nearby towns to work.
+Nowadays, most inhabitants are either retired or commute to nearby towns to work.
 Worldham Golf Course is located just to the north of West Worldham.
-The Jalsa Salana, an annual convention held at Oaklands Farm in East Worldham, attracts numerous people from surrounding areas.
+The Jalsa Salana, an annual Islamic convention held at Oaklands Farm in East Worldham, attracts numerous people from surrounding areas.